Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Diffractive dissociations and decoherence

-which quantifies the attenuation of effective couplings for antimatter, relative to matter, induced by decoherence under CPT invariance.
+which quantifies the attenuation of effective couplings for antimatter, relative to matter, induced by decoherence under CPT invariance \textsl{as determined by (\ref{eq:sd_Phi_asymptote}) and (\ref{GtotCPT})}.
 We take this factor to enter multiplicatively for each relevant Pomeron coupling to matter or antimatter.
-Accordingly,
+Accordingly, in line with \textsl{(\ref {eq:sd_Phi_asymptote}), we write}

-where the first relation modifies the direct $\mathbb{P}$--antiparticle coupling and the second modifies the triple-$\mathbb{P}$ coupling anchored to a dissociating $\bar{p}$.
-The number of factor-$\phi $ multipliers is taken proportional to the number of Pomerons interacting with each of the colliding particles.
+where the first relation modifies the direct $\mathbb{P}$--antiparticle coupling and the second modifies the triple-$\mathbb{P}$ coupling anchored to a dissociating $\bar{p}$. \ \textsl{Taking into account the possibility of \ }$\mathbb{P}\rightarrow 2\mathbb{P}$\textsl{\ splitting, and noting that a two-ladder configuration entails more independent evolution \cite {Bartels2017}, we take it in the present context to correspond to stronger dephasing effects.
+As a single triple-}$\mathbb{P}$ \textsl{vertex is the basic configuration for SD, the effective number of Pomeron--parton interactions is expected to be approximately twice as large on the dissociating side.} We accordingly assume that, on each side, the number of $ \phi $-factor multipliers is proportional to the effective number of Pomeron--parton interactions, and hence is also twice as large on the dissociating side.
 For $\phi =1$, these expressions reduce to the proton case and may also be used for both $p$ and $\bar{p}$ in the CP-invariant limit.